davidkonrad/angular-bootstrap3-typeahead/README.md

 <input bs3-typeahead bs3-promise="items" />
 ```

-`bs3-promise` does not actually use promises.
-If you specify `bs3-promise` then the directive will simply wait and `$watch` the referred `$scope` variable; once the variable is set, the typeahead is initialised.
+`bs3-promise` does _not_ actually use promises.
+If you specify `bs3-promise` then the directive will simply wait and `$watch` the referred `$scope` variable.
+Once the variable is set the typeahead is initialised.
-This also mean, that if you later on change the variable you are referring to in `bs3-promise`, then the typeahead will be _reinitailised_ with the new items as `source`.
+This also mean, that if you later on change the variable you are referring to in `bs3-promise`, then the typeahead will be _reinitailised_ with the new variable as `source`.
+`bs3-promise` let you easily change source on the fly.